rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ### Custom Finish URL
 By default, Snap will redirect the customer to [Finish Redirect URL configured on Dashboard](#configuring-redirect-url).
 But you can override that configuration by specifying `callbacks.finish` parameter.
 This will allow you to have specific redirect for each specific payment.

-Example of the JSON parameters used during [API Request Step](/en/snap/integration-guide.md#api-request) is given below.
+Example of the JSON parameters used during [backend API request step](/en/snap/integration-guide.md#_1-acquiring-transaction-token-on-backend) is given below.
 <!-- tabs:start -->

 #### **JSON Parameters**